Totrock/nir-simulation/documentation/MCX_Tutorial.md

 ### MCX

 Supports CUDA enabled Nvidia grafic cards.
-Best with dedicated CUDA GPU which is not used for displaying grafics on a monitor.)
+Best with dedicated CUDA GPU which is not used for displaying grafics on a monitor.
+It seems to be the most used and fastetst simulation of the whole project.

 ### MCXLAB

 The functionality of the standalone program MCX is provided as mex file for Matlab or Octave.
 This version should be preferentially interesting for users who already work with Matlab/Octave.
+Many of the examples provided in the git repositories of Prof. Fang use this Matlab syntax.
+Displaying/Plotting the generated data is more easy in the Matlab environment because there are many prebuilt functions.
+The support for Octave is not as good as for Matlab, i.e. some functions are missing and some are slower and just a few operating systems are supported.

 ### MMC